IHCC-cohorts/data-harmonization/README.md

 The following information is **highly recommended**:
 - **Parent**: category under which this data item falls (this must also be defined in your data dictionary)
-- **Definition**: one-sentance description of what kind of data is collected for this item
+- **Definition**: one-sentence description of what kind of data is collected for this item

 The following information is optional:
 - **Comment**: an editor's comment about this data dictionary item